Jamie-Morr/SEM-Group/use-cases/use-case-6.md

-# USE CASE: 6 Produce a Report on the world population of capital cities on a Given Choice
+# USE CASE: 6 Produce a Report on the World Population of Capital Cities on a Given Choice

 ## CHARACTERISTIC INFORMATION